wsjr/BlockchainND/P4/express-app/README.md

 **3. Register a star**

-Once a request has been validated, a user can proceed an register his own star.
+Once a request has been validated, a user can proceed to register his own star.

 Example: